In This Article

 Keep in mind that there's no one-size-fits-all heavy metals test.
 You need to evaluate them based on your needs and symptoms (if any).

-Many of the tests we explored do overlap, so it's up to you to determine which one is the best fit.
+Many of the tests we explored overlap, so it's up to you to determine the best fit.

 KnowYourDNA is dedicated to providing readers with reliable information on products that help them achieve their health goals.